nikumar1206/daily_projects/w5d5/README.md

 # Assessment
 - Practice is live
-- Office hours tomorrow (12-4)
+- Office hours tomorrow (12-3)
 - Do the practice at least 5 times!
+Make sure you are timing each section
 - Take the practice in FULL at least once tonight so you can come to office tomorrow with context
 - ActiveRecord queries will use the same DB as movie buff
 - Associations will be explained in the README.